060giovanni/Movie-Discovery-App/README.md

 - **Profile Management**: Sign in to manage your profile and view your favorite movies.

 ## Demo Video
-Watch a video demonstration of the Movie Discovery app on YouTube:
+Watch a video demonstration of the Movie Discovery app on YouTube: <br>
 [![Movie Discovery App Video](https://img.youtube.com/vi/btew0reJ_9o/0.jpg)](https://youtu.be/btew0reJ_9o)